NadavMizrachi/python-for-prog-course/course_notes.md

     import subprocess
     x = subprocess.run('calc.exe')

 How does the program knows what 'calc.exe' is?
 Because 'calc.exe' was set in path env variable.

+# Flask

+How execute web service with flask:

+    python -m flask --app <python_file_name> run